Samsung Galaxy J5 Prime

-Samsung Galaxy J5 Prime is an entry‑level Android smartphone manufactured by Samsung Electronics as part of its Samsung Galaxy J series.
+Samsung Galaxy J5 Prime is an entry‑level Android-based smartphone manufactured and developed by Samsung Electronics as part of its Galaxy J series.
 It was announced in September 2016 and released in October 2016, offering a balanced design and performance for budget‑conscious consumers in emerging markets.

 History

 The Galaxy J5 Prime followed the earlier Samsung Galaxy J5 model with design refinements and updated internals intended to meet the demands of users in developing markets.
 Its launch marked another step in Samsung’s strategy to expand its affordable smartphone lineup.

 Design

 The device features a sleek construction with a glass front protected by Gorilla Glass, an aluminum frame, and a composite back panel.
 With its compact 5.0‑inch display and slim profile (142.8×69.5×8.1 mm, 8.1 mm thick), the Galaxy J5 Prime combines modern aesthetics with ergonomic handling ideal for everyday use.

 Hardware

 The Galaxy J5 Prime is powered by the Exynos 7570 Quad system-on-chip, which integrates a quad‑core 1.4 GHz ARM Cortex‑A53 CPU paired with a Mali‑T720 MP2 GPU.
 The device comes with 2 GB of RAM and offers internal storage options of either 16 or 32 GB, expandable via a dedicated microSD slot.